 Debt detox is important for small businesses to manage their debts.
 The problem is that many business owners, especially SMEs, consider debt management as a complex and tedious process – and particularly difficult in the past two years due to the impact of the pandemic.

 Even with the reliefs extended by the New Zealand government to those who had difficulty trading, it is expected that some businesses will continue to experience difficulty managing their debts and improving their cash flow this time with another round of lockdowns due to the emergence of the Omicron variant.
 In fact, the New Zealand Herald reported that “more restaurants have joined the growing list of closures as COVID-19 continues to hit the hospitality industry hard.”
 In November, the news agency, citing credit bureau Centrix, reported that “Auckland and Northland businesses are showing increased signs of debt stress” and “Auckland business debt defaults are up 18 per cent this year compared to 2019 in pre-Covid times and Northland business debt defaults are up 12 per cent.”

 If you are one of the businesses experiencing debt stress, not acting on it will only exacerbate the matter if you don’t start making smarter financial decisions pronto.
 The tendency with business owners is to put off debt detox to the last minute and this is when the trouble begins.
 But the truth is that debt management doesn’t have to be complicated or frustrating.
 All you need is a clear action plan to make the process simple and effective.

 Tell-Tale Signs You Need to Manage Your Debt

-But before you start creating such a plan, you must first learn to identify the signs that your small business is experiencing debt management issues.
+But before you start creating a debt management plan, you must first learn to identify the signs that your small business is experiencing debt management issues.
 Here are the most common indications:

 - It’s taking you too long to collect on accounts receivables